sinonjs/sinon/docs/_howto/typescript-swc.md

 > [Working code][pure-di]

 This technique works regardless of language, module systems, bundlers and tool chains, but requires slight modifications of the SUT to allow modifying it.
-You also do not get help from Sinon in automatically resetting state.
+Sinon cannot help with resetting state automatically in this scenario.

 **other.ts**